TheFinestArtist/AndroidBaseUtils/README.md

     public static final String EXTRA_TITLE = "TITLE";

     // ExtrasBinder will consider annotation variable as key.
-In this case, key is "TITLE"
+    // In this case, key is "TITLE".
     @Extra(EXTRA_TITLE) String title;

     // ExtrasBinder will consider variable name as key.
-In this case, key is "ids"
+    // In this case, key is "ids".
     @Extra ArrayList<Integer> ids;

     @Override